AlvarBer/Persimmon/docs/src/evaluation.md

 and 0 for tasks one, two and three respectively.
 This indicates that the population largely agrees, with no visible outliers.

-While this are good indicators that the interface of the system succeeded on its intentions, the most important data from the evaluation is perhaps the free form questions, where participants unanimously agreed on the need for the ability to delete blocks.
+While these are good indicators that the interface of the system succeeded on its intentions, the most important data from the evaluation is perhaps the free form questions, where participants unanimously agreed on the need for the ability to delete blocks.